A spicy seafood appetizer spiked with tequila

-This mussel dish is how how I recommend starting a saucy, boozy-themed, aphrodisiac dinner for two.
+This steamed mussels recipe is how I recommend starting a saucy, boozy-themed, aphrodisiac dinner for two.
 (For more on creating a spirits-laced dinner for two, read my article, “Hitting the Sauce.”)
 These tequila mussels are my version of classic, French shellfish steamed in white wine.
 Only I use tequila.
 What can I say?
 It’s the Southern Californian in me!

-This is an incredibly fragrant dish, the one kind that will have your lover drooling, thinking that you’re performing miracles in the kitchen.
+This steamed mussels recipe is an incredibly fragrant dish, the one kind that will have your lover drooling, thinking that you’re performing miracles in the kitchen.
 But in truth, you won’t even have to break a sweat with this one.
 This recipe is that easy.

 As I explained in my introduction to cooking with alcohol, when it’s cooked down, tequila loses its biting, alcoholic edge.
 And what is left is the smooth sweetness of roasted agave.
 But, of course, you don’t have to worry about getting drunk from these tequila mussels.
 Although they’re drinking in the gorgeous flavor profile of the tequila as they cook, much of the alcohol’s intoxicating effects dissipate.
 What you’re left with are succulently moist fruits of the sea kissed by tequila’s essence.

 Of course, tequila isn’t the only aphrodisiac in this dish.
 The mussels themselves are considered aphrodisiac and actually have several properties to help boost sexual health.
-Learn more about the aphrodisiac side of mussels here.
+Discover more about the aphrodisiac side of mussels.
 And then there are the two other title ingredients.
 Harlot red tomatoes make the list of the world’s greatest aphrodisiacs.
 And so does the stinging heat of jalapeños.

 - 1/4 cup (1/2 stick) butter